carol-siniscalchi/fagales/README.md

     * fagales_morpho_trimmed.nex - morphological matrix
     * fagales_age_range_trimmed.tsv - minimum and maximum age for all taxa in the analysis
   * scripts folders - contain the same files defined above

+  * **morphology_only** - defines the analyses testing the FDB model with only the morphological dataset
+  * data - same files as the full analysis
+    * fagales_morpho_new.nex - morphological matrix
+    * fagales_age_range.tsv - minimum and maximum age for all taxa in the analysis
+  * scripts folders - contain the scripts needed to run the analysis, modified to exclude the molecular dataset
+    * mcmc_CEFBDP.Rev - run the full analysis
+    * model_FBDP.Rev - sets up the FBD model
+    * model_Morph.Rev - sets up the morphological model
+    * summarize_CEFBD.Rev - summarizes all sampled trees and create MCC tree

 ### RevBayes_EBD